 - ✓ Semantic data and schema model.
-Defines a knowledge container, called a CSpace, in which data elements and their relations are described using a formal representation language that includes a set of modeling primitives enriched with rules in order to build a logical theory.
+Defines a knowledge container, called a CSpace, in which data elements and their relations are described using a formal representation language10 that includes a set of modeling primitives enriched with rules in order to build a logical theory.
 These knowledge containers also store relations, called annotations, between data objects and related external objects like documents and web pages.
 Also the relations with other knowledge containers are also included in order to facilitate interoperation among them.
 CSpaces can have associated access rights and maintain metadata information about themselves that include unique identifier, creator, list of members, etc. - ✓ Organizational model.
 There are two types of CSpaces, Individual and Shared.
 Personal knowledge is stored by each agent in Individual CSpaces, and Shared CSpaces maintain knowledge that several users want to share using a common formal representation and a common conceptualization.
 The information stored in a Shared CSpace can appear in three different flavors: materialized view, virtual view [Ullman, 1997] and hybrid materialized-virtual view ([Alasoud et al., 2005] and [Hull and Zhou, 1996]).
 In addition, Shared and Individual CSpaces can be factorized and recombined in a collaborative manner in order to create new Shared CSpaces, and related CSpaces are connected by mapping and transformation rules that not only show explicitly common elements stored in different CSpaces, but also allow the execution of reasoning processes in a distributed fashion. - ✓ Coordination model.
 CSpaces is a middleware infrastructure for applications and a cooperation infrastructure for humans.
 The coordination model is defined on top of mediated, semantic and persistent communication channels (Shared CSpaces) that represent at the same time knowledge containers.
 Thus the concepts of knowledge repository and communication channel become one, and messages can be described in a more compact manner, because message content can refer to ontological terms stored in the CSpace used for communication.
-The coordination model combines two metaphors: "persistent publish and read" (tuplespace computing) and "publish and subscribe". - ✓ Semantic interoperability and consensus-making model.
-The role of Shared CSpaces is to promote that users of the Semantic Web reach consensus in the specification of a knowledge base and a set of mapping and transformation rules that explicitly indicate relations with other CSpaces.
-CSpaces aims to recover the original role of ontologies as shared and not only formal specifications of conceptualizations.
-The process to build these shared conceptualizations follows some principles of Human Centered Computer approaches, and the necessity of users and applications to interact with each other will drive the creation of new Shared CSpaces.
+The coordination model combines two metaphors: "persistent publish and read" (tuplespace computing) and "publish and subscribe".